eevee/eev.ee/content/2018-09-06-cheezball-rising-resounding-failure.markdown

 ----

-In this issue, I cannot get a goddamn Game Boy to meow at me.
+In this issue, I <s>cannot</s> get a goddamn Game Boy to meow at me!!

 Previously: [maps and sprites]({filename}/2018-07-15-cheezball-rising-maps-and-sprites.markdown).
 Next: text!